 Prior to joining the staff at North Carolina Central, Pifer was an assistant coach for two years at St. Andrews University, a Division II school in Laurinburg, N.C.
 He was the recruiting coordinator and head coach of the junior varsity team while assuming total team responsibilities, including coaching and developing all players, creating scouting reports, compiling monthly call logs, and communicating with boosters and alumni.

 Pifer’s first coaching job came at Miami Dade College during the 2008-09 season where he worked with fellow NAU assistant coach Matt Dunn.
 The team was ranked No. 7 in the National Junior College Athletic Association (NJCAA) rankings and recorded a school-record 30 wins.
 As the perimeter coach at Miami Dade, Pifer helped numerous student-athletes sign with Division I schools, including Trevor Mbakwe (Minnesota), James Beatty (Rutgers), Will Coleman (Memphis), Darnell Dodson (Kentucky), and Dwan McMillan (Hofstra).

 Pifer began his collegiate playing career at Methodist University before playing his final two seasons at Penn State University-Altoona from 2002-04 under the tutelage of former NBA player Armon Gilliam.
 During his time at PSU-Altoona, Pifer averaged 9.1 points, 5.9 assists and 4.3 rebounds a game for the Division III institution.
 Pifer played in Europe for BBG Herford in the Germany 2 Regionalliga.

 Pifer returned to PSU-Altoona to complete his bachelor’s degree in human development and family studies in 2007.

 Pifer and the former Darcy Pratt were married in July 2014.
-The two have a son, Jayden Paul.
+The two have a son, Jayden Paul, and a daughter, Hayley.